-- 1. When you have questions about course administration (e.g., HW group, Blackboard issues) or tutorials, email our TA first (you can always cc me). - 2.
+- 1. When you have questions about course administration (e.g., HW group, Blackboard issues) or tutorials, email our TA first (cc me if you want). - 2.
 I will write your recommendation letter only when you have received an A grade in this course and have some interaction (e.g., asking questions after lectures) with me.
 It is highly recommended that you make an appointment with me before requesting the letter.